Colfax, California: Transportation

 Amtrak, the national passenger rail system, provides service to Colfax.
 The city's passenger rail station is located at 99 Railroad Street in the heart of town.
 Amtrak Train 5, the westbound California Zephyr, is scheduled to depart Colfax at 11:48 a.m. daily with service to Roseville, Sacramento, Davis, Martinez, and Emeryville across the bay from San Francisco.
 Amtrak Train 6, the eastbound California Zephyr, is scheduled to depart Colfax at 12:21 p.m. daily with service to Truckee, Reno, Sparks, Winnemucca, Elko, Salt Lake City, Provo, Helper, Green River, Grand Junction, Glenwood Springs, Denver, Omaha, Galesburg, and Chicago.
 A bronze statue of the town's namesake, Schuyler Colfax, stands near the depot at the Grass Valley Street railroad grade crossing.

-Amtrak Thruway 20 provides a daily connection from Colfax Depot to Sacramento Valley Station to the west, and South Lake Tahoe to the east, with a few stops in between.
+Amtrak Thruway 20 provides a daily connection from Colfax Depot to Sacramento Valley Station to the west, and Reno/Sparks, Nevada to the east, with a few stops in between.

-Placer County Transit provides weekday commuter service to/from Colfax Depot to/from Downtown Sacramento.
+Placer County Transit provides commuter service to/from Colfax Depot to/from downtown Sacramento and several other California cities.
+All routes operate Monday-Saturday, with the exceptions of Route 40, Placer Commuter Express (which run weekdays only) and Lincoln School Tripper (which runs on school days).
+There is no service on Sundays and holidays.

+Greyhound, the national intercity bus system, also provides service to and from Colfax.

 East portal of Tunnel 34, Colfax, on the historic Central Pacific Railroad.

-A statue of the town's namesake U.S. Vice President Schuyler Colfax stands near the railroad station in historic downtown Colfax.
+A statue of the city's namesake U.S. Vice President Schuyler Colfax in historic downtown Colfax, near the railroad station.